MohitSinghal2811/SIH-2020/README.md

 Our solution for SIH-2020

-To run this first run the following on your terminal
+To run the server on your local machine run the following on your terminal

 pip install -r requirements.txt